Regulation 11 – Training employees

 An individual employee training needs assessment requires engagement and discussion between a building control official (BCO) and their responsible manager (or other agreed person).
 The other agreed person may be the person undertaking the BCO’s competency assessment and working with them to complete the required assessment plan, or some other person.

-The BCO’s competency assessment decision and record should be used to identify any training needed to maintain current competency.
+The BCO’s two-yearly competency assessment decision and record should be used to identify any training needed to maintain current competency, or to develop further competence in order to move up a level.
 This should include identifying how the BCO can remain up to date with any changes to the Building Act 2004 (the Act) and associated regulations, and any building systems methods or materials that may be relevant to the building control functions they perform.

 Although not an accreditation requirement, a training needs assessment could also involve: